Ghost Rider (Johnny Blaze): Fictional character biography

 Much later, Ghost Rider joins Red Hulk's Thunderbolts to help take out Mercy, when she was unleashed.
 During a mission in which General Ross is searching for his missing men in an ancient temple in the South American jungles, the Leader incites a spell that momentarily removes the flame from Johnny Blaze.
 In the brief moment where he has lost the Spirit of Vengeance, Blaze is brutally torn apart and killed by a swamp demon.

-General Ross is the only one to survive the mission and comes face to face with Mancuso, one of the men he was looking for that acquired divine powers.
+Ross is the only one to survive the mission and comes face to face with Mancuso, one of the men he was looking for that acquired divine powers.
 Mancuso gives Ross the option to either die on the spot or erase the mission from history.
 Ross chooses to erase the mission from the timestream returning Johnny Blaze to life.

 Following several other missions, the Punisher quit the Thunderbolts, only to find that his safehouse had been booby-trapped and destroyed.
 Setting out for revenge on the Thunderbolts for the attack, Punisher attempted to slay the Ghost Rider with Mephisto's sword, which he got from Zadkiel.
 Ghost Rider thwarted this attempt, but ultimately Punisher was able to release Johnny from the Spirit of Vengeance by decapitating his flaming skull with his own chain.
 The curse once again leaves Johnny, only to return to him by the series' end.

-In All New, All-Different Marvel, Johnny learns of the new Ghost Rider in East Los Angeles.
+In All New, All-Different Marvel, Johnny learns of the new Ghost Rider (Robbie Reyes) in East Los Angeles.
 When confronting Reyes, Johnny realizes that this new Ghost Rider is a body indwelt by two human souls.
 Once he finally learns the identities of these two souls – those being the soul of the serial killer Eli Morrow and his host, Robbie Reyes – Johnny decides to help Reyes learn how to be a true Ghost Rider by controlling his inner evil.
-Johnny helps Reyes fight Eli's former Russian mob allies and Mister Hyde.
-When Robbie finally gains control over Eli's soul, the Ghost Riders bid him farewell, Johnny telling the young new Ghost Rider if he has trouble again to call on his fellow Ghost Riders.

 During the "Damnation" storyline, Ghost Rider joins up with Wong's incarnation of the Midnight Sons when Mephisto and Hotel Inferno manifest in Las Vegas.
 While the Midnight Sons and Scarlet Spider fight the demons, Ghost Rider rides his motorcycle to the top of Hotel Inferno to confront Mephisto.
 After Mephisto removes the Ghost Rider spell from Johnny Blaze, he throws Blaze from the roof, killing him.
 In Hell, Blaze finds the now-independent Spirit of Vengeance and persuades him to help reach Mephisto's throne.
 The two make their way through the circles of Hell until they reach Mephisto's throne.
 Upon Doctor Strange defeating him, Mephisto flees back to his realm, where he is defeated by Blaze and several Ghost Riders from across the multiverse.
 After Blaze sends Mephisto back to Earth, he is kept at the top of Hotel Inferno in countless restraints.